thebnbrkr/Until-18/README.md

 ## Running the tests

-Please do play the game and report an issue if you find any.
+Please do play the game and report issues if you find any.

 ## Built With